Luca-DTU/MLOps_Project/README.md

 Andreas With Aspe s174107

 ### Overall goal of the project
-The goal of the project is to generate image captions by fine tuning the CLIP model.
+The goal of the project is to fine tune the bert-base-cased model on the yelp reviews dataset to predict the score of a review (zero to five) from the text.
 ### What framework are you going to use (Kornia, Transformer, Pytorch-Geometrics)
 We are going to use the Transformers framework
 ### How to you intend to include the framework into your project
-The CLIP model is pre-trained and formulated by Transformers.
-We will initially finetune the model by further training the pre-trained model on the cocodataset to finetune it to the pictures and annotations.
-If possible we would also like to fully train the clip network for our given dataset, but only if there is enough time as our main focus is the operations.
+The Framework is fully integrated into the project in both the data handling and the training.
 ### What data are you going to run on (initially, may change)
-We are going to run on the coco dataset, which is a comprehensive image dataset: https://cocodataset.org/
+We are going to run on the yelp reviews dataset, https://huggingface.co/datasets/yelp_review_full
 ### What deep learning models do you expect to use
-We are going to use the CLIP model: https://github.com/openai/CLIP
+We are going to use a text to text transformer model, specifically bert-base-cased: https://huggingface.co/bert-base-cased
 ## Project checklist

 Please note that all the lists are *exhaustive* meaning that I do not expect you to have completed very